SIAT-IAT-235/E3-Wireframing/README.md

 ### **Requirements**

 1. **Refine Your Sitemap:**
-   - Identify any changes or improvements to your site’s structure.
+   - Identify any **changes or improvements** to your site’s structure.
-   - Update your sitemap accordingly (e.g., reorganizing pages, combining redundant sections, renaming pages for clarity).
+   - Update your sitemap accordingly (e.g., reorganize pages, combine redundant sections, rename pages for clarity).

 2. **Improve Your Wireframe:**
-   - Based on your refined sitemap, update the wireframe to reflect any structural changes.
+   - Based on your **refined sitemap**, update the wireframe to reflect any structural changes.
-   - Address potential usability or navigation issues.
+   - Address potential **usability** or **navigation** issues.
-   - Show where major content blocks or features might be repositioned for better user flow.
+   - Demonstrate how you will use alignment, scale, or other design principles for a clearer user experience.

 3. **Figma Setup:**
    - Keep your **updated sitemap** and **updated wireframe** organized in Figma.